deeppavlov/deepgraphs/docs/dialog_services/components.rst

 Entity recognition process is implemented as the classification of text tokens into three classes: "B-ENT" for the beginning of the entity mention, "I-ENT" for the inner part of the mention, and "O" for other tokens.
 For entity recognition we trained the model with a dense layer on top of pretrained DistilBERT.
 Entity classifier is based on DistilBERT, in which averaged hidden states for the tokens of entity substring are fed into a dense layer for classification into 42 classes corresponding to entity types.

-Examples of entity detection usage:
+Examples of Entity Detection usage:

 .. code:: python